 We continue to strengthen standards-based curriculum and instruction by building out our Professional Learning Communities (PLC) model.
-Subject-based PLC teams meet monthly to analyze student data, review curriculum, and collaborate on instructional practices, and site level collaboration also occurs monthly.
+Subject-based PLC teams meet monthly to analyze student data, review curriculum, and collaborate on instructional practices.
 In addition to a full curriculum library consisting of core, ELD, Intervention, Electives, and World Languages courses, we also have a variety of curriculum options including Edmentum and Subject.com offerings.
 No substantive difference in the planned action compared to the actual implementation.